 that they end up trying to swing the wrong person.

-In my area dancers who can do a right and left through in a contra
+In my area dancers who can do a right and left through

-sometimes try to courtesy turn their opposite instead of their partner. ...
+facing in sometimes try to courtesy turn their opposite instead of their partner. ...

 Note that in the sequence

 Pull By (2)